Dinesh409/Huffman_compression/README.md

 same or not.
 For this you have to enter original text file name and the one which you recovered.
 At the end both files must be equal.
 Since encoding is lossless.
 6)The technical report is in the 'Report' folder.

-Thanks alot
-Tamang Dinesh
-PhD in Smart Industry
-University of Pisa, Italy
-Student no:65132
-2020